Academic dress: Materials

 In the past, fur has been used to line certain hoods (especially those of the UK) which range from rabbit to ermine.
 In the past, sheepskin was widely used.
 Most now use imitation fur, instead, mainly because of cost and animal rights concerns.
 Some robe makers use fur if the customer requests and pays for it, as some feel that the quality and feel of artificial fur has yet to match that of real fur.

-Doctor's robes usually use wool flannel, panama (worsted), superfine cloth, damask, or brocade, and are brightly coloured (or black, but faced with a bright colour) to distinguish them from lower degrees.
+Doctors' robes usually use wool flannel, panama wool (worsted), superfine cloth, damask, or brocade, and are brightly coloured (or black, but faced with a bright colour) to distinguish them from lower degrees.
 They tend to be the most expensive because they must be dyed in a specific colour and/or be trimmed in coloured silks.
-Many doctoral gowns have a special undress version so adding to the cost of a full set.
+Many doctoral gowns have a special undress version, so adding to the cost of a full set.

-A full set may cost about US$360 (£180) for cheap materials to as much as $5800 (£2900) for high-quality materials.
-Usually, ex-hire gowns are available for purchase at cheaper prices, though the quality may be lower.

 Many institutions whose dress includes gowns of varying lengths prescribe the appropriate length of each gown with reference to parts of the wearer's body (undergraduate gowns at Cambridge, for example, must not reach the knees, whereas BA gowns should reach just beyond them, according to the university's statutes).
 As such, suppliers of academic dress produce gowns in many different sizes to fit persons of different heights.